-The BART project examines a particular kind of mental representation, one that allows humans to understand various entities as being related to each other in various ways.
-This ability includes, for example, being able to see that the following entities instantiate the italicized relations: that a spear is a kind of weapon, that gluttony is an excessive form of eating, that the value 10 is 2 plus 8or 2 more than 8.
-We are modeling the emergence of these representations at the computational level and are examining to what extent aspects of this computational account can predict human behavior and neural activity.
+The BART project examines a particular kind of mental representation useful for representing relations and can be thought of as a basic element of relational schemas.
+Predictably, mental representations of this kind allow humans to understand various entities as being related to each other in various ways.
+This ability includes, for example, being able to see that the following entities instantiate the italicized relations: that a spear is a kind of weapon, that gluttony is an excessive form of eating, that the value 10 is 2 plus 8 or 2 more than 8.
+We are modeling the emergence of these representations and are examining to what extent aspects of our associationist Bayesian model can predict human behavior and neural activity.

 - Stamenkovic, D., Ichien, N.T., & Holyoak, K.T.
 (2019).
 Metaphor comprehension: An individual differences approach.
 Journal of Memory and Language, 105, 108-118.

 - Telzer, E.H., Ichien, N.T., & Qu, Y. (2015).
 Mothers know best: Redirecting adolescent reward sensitivity to promote safe behavior during risk taking.
 Social Cognitive Affective Neuroscience, 10, 1383 -1391. doi: 10.1093/scan/nsv026

 - Telzer, E.H., Ichien, N.T., & Qu, Y. (2015).
 The ties that bind: Group membership shapes the neural correlates of ingroup positivity.
 NeuroImage, 115, 42-51. doi:10.1016/j.neuroimage.2015.04.035